• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 • Implant coverage level: 0% - 50%

-• In-network providers: varies based on region and zip code, but includes several plan names
+• In-network providers: vary based on region and zip code, but include several plan names

-Renaissance Dental includes a few insurance carriers including Maximum Care, Maverest Dental Network, Connection Dental, Stratose, Premier Dental Group, and DDS, Inc. Members have the option to add a vision rider to individual policies.
+Renaissance Dental offers coverage through a few insurance carriers, including Maximum Care, Maverest Dental Network, Connection Dental, Stratose, Premier Dental Group, and DDS, Inc. Members can add a vision rider to individual policies.

-All of these policies have a 12-month waiting period for major services, including implants.
+All of these policies have a 12-month waiting period for primary services, including implants.
 After the waiting period has been met, implants are covered at 50%.
-However, the annual maximum is capped at $1,000 per year, which may not go very far considering the cost of implants.
+However, the annual limit is capped at $1,000, which may not go very far given the cost of implants.

 • Out-of-network coverage